-Nr Autor Paper title Methodology Results Measures Positive Purpose= Contributing to others and the community Positive Relationships= Social and emotional skills to foster positive relationships Positive Health= Optimal physical and psychological health 11 Noble, T., and McGrath , H. (2015 PROSPER: a new framework for positive education Confirmatory data on the usefulness surveys Positivity= Positivity: helping students to experience positive feelings and a positive mindset about school both academically and socially.
+Nr Autor Paper title Methodology Results Measures Nr 11 PROSPER: a Confirmatory Positive Purpose= Contributing to others and the community Positive Relationships= Social and emotional skills to foster positive relationships Positive Health= Optimal physical and psychological health Positivity= Positivity: helping Noble, T., and McGrath , H. (2015 new framework for positive education data on the usefulness surveys students to experience positive feelings and a positive mindset about school both academically and socially.
 Relationships: Supporting students to develop positive relationships with other students and teachers Outcomes: Providing an optimal learning environment to enhance students' learning outcomes and their sense of competence in learning Strengths: helping students to discover their own strengths and limitations, and how this self-knowledge contributes to their learning self- management.
 Purpose: supporting students to gain a sense of purpose in what they are learning at school and understanding its relevance for their future